fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Sep 7
 {% include alert.html class='danger' title='DUE: Executive Summaries' text="
 Come to class with your executive summary of _Nature's Metropolis_ and its significance for the course.
 Be sure to follow the [Executive Summary Writing Guide](/courses/etc/exec-summary-writing-guide.html).
+Your summaries should provide BOTH a condensed summary of the main ideas from Cronon's chapters up AND explain why they are significant in the contexts of our other readings and class discussions.
 "%}

 * Harvey Levenstein, _Revolution at the Table_, 121-136 (Best for Babies, 1880-1930).